derektlo/smartpolls1.0/README.md

 # smartpolls

+Webapp for classroom polling.

+# Architecture
-# Passport for user authentication
+  - Passport for user authentication
-# Mongoose for saving users and polls
+  - Mongoose for saving users and polls
-# Express.js for backend and routing
+  - Express.js for backend and routing
-# AngularJS for webapp portion of the site
+  - AngularJS for webapp portion of the site